 Jeff is a retired educational publisher with 40 years’ experience and knowledge of UK and international education.
 He was formerly Managing Director of Longman Education, a leading publisher for schools and further education in the UK, and for many years served as Chair of the UK Educational Publishers Council.
 During his career he also managed publishing companies in Spain, Italy and France.
 Advisory and consultancy roles have included the British Council, the International Baccalaureate Organisation, the Publishers Association, the Royal Society of Chemistry and the Council of Biologists.
 His commitment to the further education sector is demonstrated by his 6 years of service as a Governor of Harlow College, Essex.

-Jeff lives in Morebath, a village north of Tiverton on the fringes of Exmoor.
-He is married with two grown up children and three grandchildren.
+Jeff lives in Morebath, a village north of Tiverton on the fringes of Exmoor, where he is Chair of the Parish Council.
+He is married with two grown up children and four grandchildren.
 His interests include golf, walking, gardening and photography.

 The firm uses the College for staff training and Martin has previously lectured at the College and the College’s Business Development Centre.
-Martin’s daughter attended Petroc and is now working in Plymouth having graduated and his son is studying in Plymouth.
-A Past President of Bideford Chamber of Commerce Martin was also a Governor at St. George’s Infant School in Northam from 2000 to 2013.
+Martin’s daughter attended Petroc and is now working having graduated.
+A Past President of Bideford Chamber of Commerce an active Rotarian and Past President of The Rotary Club of Bideford.
+Martin was also a Governor at St. George’s Infant School in Northam from 2000 to 2013.

 Shaun is a former student of the College, having studied business studies and received a BTEC national award for completing his examinations whilst being in hospital recovering from an illness.
 The College and lecturers were extremely supportive during this time and, without their help Shaun does not think he would have continued with his studies and gone to University.
 After University, Shaun returned back to North Devon to start a career at Bray Leino in 1993.

-Shaun has worked across the Bray Leino group in market research, digital learning and advertising for the past 20 years working for a range of clients in the corporate and family-owned sectors.
-He is a board director responsible for new business, partners and their brand profile.
+Shaun previously worked across the Bray Leino group in market research, digital learning and advertising for the past 20 years working for a range of clients in the corporate and family-owned sectors.

 She chaired a number of NHS organisations both locally, Devon wide and nationally for 26 years, between 1980 and 2006.